Steven-DeTeso/Steven-DeTeso/README.md

 # 💫 About Me:
-🔭 I’m currently working on completing Coding Dojo's Python Full-Stack online coursework.
-Most of my repositories here are dedicated to specific core assignments that are needed for graduation.
+🔭 Hello!
+Welcome to my Github page.
+I'm Steven and I'm a software engineer with skills in full stack development.
+Outside of programming, I enjoy spending time in nature, running and hiking with my partner and young pup.
-<br>🤝 As of October 2022, I'm looking to meet other developers or aspiring developers and build my network out.
+<br>🤝 As of January 2023, I've graduated a coding bootcamp and am working on personal projects and building out my network.
+My hope is to level up my skills to a point in which I can join an organization and team of people doing some cool work to help people.
-<br>🌱 I'm learning Python, MySQL, and the Flask framework. <br>💬 Ask me about how my journey learning to code has been so far.
+<br>🌱 I'm currently still programming with Python, MySQL, and the Flask framework.
+Going forward I'm looking to learn more advanced Javascript and the MERN stack. <br>💬 Ask me about how my journey learning to code has been so far.
 I started in August 2022.
 <br>⚡ Fun fact, before turning my attention to computer science and programming, I was a professional barman at a casual-fine dining shellfish restaurant.